Gelianthus/personal-blog/README.md

 - Go to your vite.config.js file and add a base to your defineConfig object

-base: "/<name-of-your-github-repo>/", replace the value inside the angle bracket
+base: "/(name-of-your-github-repo)/", replace the value inside the parenthesis

 - If you still haven't made a repo for your project yet, go to your github account and click "New repository"